 What are insurance premiums, policy limits, and deductibles?

-Similar to other specialized industries, small business insurance has unique words and phrases that might be unfamiliar to business owners exploring commercial insurance options for the first time.
 Three words that you’ll regularly encounter with most insurance policies are: premium, limits, and deductible.
 You’ll come across them when you buy almost any form of insurance.

 Knowing their meaning will help you be a more informed shopper and save you time and money.
 Learn more about the definition of each word: